Tesco promises shoppers savings of over £400 a year but you’ll have to pay £7.99 a month. Is it for real?

 Are the supermarket savings any good?

-To cover the £7.99 a month you’ll need to spend £79.90 on groceries in Tesco.
-That could be one shop, or two lots of £40.
-If that’s your regular supermarket that’s going to be easy to reach, possibly with just one shop.
+To cover the £7.99 a month you’ll need to spend £79.90 on groceries in Tesco across two transactions.
+That could be across one £80 shop, or two lots of £40 (or any other combinations).
+If that’s your regular supermarket spend that’s going to be easy to reach, possibly with just one visit.

-So if you do you main shop at Tesco then this is a must, as long as you are going to spend at least £80 across two transactions.
+So if you do your main shop at Tesco then this is a must, as long as you are going to spend at least £80 across two transactions.

 Should you swap to Tesco for the discount?

-If you have a Tesco near you, then I think Clubcard Plus could be a good reason to swap over – at least for a couple of shops.
+If you have a Tesco near you, then I think Clubcard Plus could be a good reason to swap over – at least for a couple of trips each month.

 Double your discounts hack